Which Statement Uses Logos in Its Argument?

 Definition

 Logos is the Greek word for “word” or “reason.”
 In rhetoric, it refers to the logical appeal that uses evidence, facts, statistics, analogies, and cause‑effect relationships to support a claim.
-Logos appeals to the audience’s rational mind, offering a structured, evidence‑based pathway from premises to conclusion And that's really what it comes down to..
+Logos appeals to the audience’s rational mind, offering a structured, evidence‑based pathway from premises to conclusion It's one of those things that adds up..

 Key Features